0987luis/Innovation-Force/README.md

 * DFROBOT HUSKYLENS SAMRT VISION
 * HILETGO TB6612
 *
+Energy Management
+In our project, we have implemented a power system that efficiently distributes the supply to all components of the robotic vehicle, ensuring optimal performance during the competition rounds.

+Energy source
+We use three batteries in the system:

+Two batteries dedicated to the motor driver, connected through a 6V regulator.
+These batteries provide the necessary power at a higher amperage to ensure that the motors receive sufficient current during complex maneuvers and turns.

+An additional battery is dedicated exclusively to powering the Arduino, ensuring that the microcontroller operates stably without interference from current spikes that can occur when the motors are in use.

+Power Distribution
+The two batteries for the motors are connected in parallel to a 6V regulator, which allows maintaining a constant voltage and guaranteeing a higher current supply necessary for the motors.
+This regulator ensures that the system does not suffer voltage drops and the motors maintain constant performance.

+The Arduino battery provides a stable voltage directly to the microcontroller, ensuring a clean and constant supply for the execution of the code that controls the sensors, buttons and camera.

+Regulation and Monitoring
+The voltage regulation system plays a crucial role in ensuring that both the motors and the microcontroller operate within the correct parameters.
+The Arduino battery is completely isolated from the motor system, thus avoiding interference or overloads that could affect the performance of the vehicle.

 Strategy

 * Robot movement strategy: Our mobility system for the robot is driven by a single motor (see component list), which connects our two wheels through a gear, to interlock the action of the motor, that is, so that the two rear wheels have traction, to see what the rear traction of the vehicle is like you can see the photos of the robot or the part of the model.